top of page

 That we are talking about living human beings is a scientific fact.
 That we are talking about our offspring is not in question.
 These children are not the enemy of women.
 Neither are men the enemy.
 It takes two to make a baby.
 And both parents are responsible for their child.

 In all the layers of protections God put in place to protect preborn children - mothers, fathers, marriage, family, church, community, and law - men are the next defense.
 Fathers are responsible for taking care of the women and children in their lives.
-When they do not, those women and children become widows and orphans without a man.
+When they do not, those women and children without a man become widows and orphans.
 So then, the church becomes responsible for the widows and orphans who've been abandoned.
-And when the family and the church, fail, God gives the law, "thou shalt not murder".
+And when the family and the church fail, God gives the law, "Thou shalt not murder".
 No exceptions to the size or developmental abilities of the innocent one being murdered.
-Or how long that child may or may not live if they are allowed to continue living.
+Or how long that child may or may not live naturally, if they are allowed to continue living.

 A pregnancy cannot be undone.
 Abortion is not an eraser.
 It is more like a permanent black marker trying to blot out the image on the page without staying in the lines.
 When the blood of Jesus washes that stain away, the image of the child remains.

-We have stripped away all the protections - marriage, church, and law.
+We have allowed all the natural protections for children - marriage, church, and law - to be stripped away.
 And we do our best to cry out to the mother to have pity on her child.
 But it should never even get to that point where a child's life hangs in the balance on whether or not the mother wants them.
 She may not.
 She may give birth and fall in love with her baby, or she may place her child with other parents.
 Her wanting - or lack of wanting - is not the point of whether that child's life is worth living.

-Love is.
+Love means saving that child's life.
 Love means doing what is best for someone else.
 A mother's love can be beautiful and sacrificial.
 Pregnancy is actually the easy part.
 All you have to do is eat and sleep, try not to puke, and wait nine months.
-Of course, it's not as difficult if you're married and don't have to keep a job.
-It's after the pregnancy that requires the real effort.
+Of course, it is not as difficult if you are married and do not have to keep a job.
+After the pregnancy, the real effort begins.
 That's when love comes in.
 The love that stays up all night with a crying infant and teething toddler.

 The love that conceived the child with a man is the love that is meant to raise the child with a man.
-When men and women wait to have sex in marriage - so when they inevitably do become pregnant, both parents are there to help, and the child has both parents to raise them.
-And if there's not, love says, "I may not be able to raise this child, but I'm going to love this child enough to let them be in a family who can."
+When men and women wait to have sex in marriage, so that when they inevitably do become pregnant, both parents are there to help and the child has both parents to raise them.
+If there's not both parents, love says, "I may not be able to raise this child, but I'm going to love this child enough to let them be in a family who can."

 We can put the layers of protection back in place.
 It begins not with the mothers, but with the men.
 With the fathers and the grandfathers, the pastors and the priests, the lawmakers and the churchgoers.
 It begins with men taking responsibility for the children they are creating.
 Abortion is every bit a man's issue.
-No, they don't have a uterus; they don't need one to be a parent.
+No, men do not have a uterus; they do not need one to be a parent.
 It takes a man to create a baby.
 And it takes a real man to raise one.

 “Behold, I will lift up My hand to the nations,